kayoMichael/Premier_League_Predictions/README.md

 ## Plateauing Validation Loss

 We have seen that the validation loss has either plateaued or increased as epoch -> 100.
-To fix this problem, we employ an aggresived method.
+To fix this problem, we employ an aggresive method.

 ### L2 Regularization
 We first add a small L2 Regularization, (around 0.0005) which helps decrease the val loss slightly and increase accuracy